 - You will need three poems to win an open slam.
 If you tie with another poet, you’ll need another poem.
 Try not to tie.

 - Your poems may be as short as you like, but they may not be longer than three minutes.
 (If you’re in a speed slam, you’ll need poems of no longer than three minutes, two minutes, and one minute.)
 Once you go over your time, you’ll lose points.
 If you go more than a minute over, you’ll be removed from the stage!

 - Your poem doesn’t have to be memorized.
 However, it’s worth remembering that the judges will have been instructed to take into account both your writing and your performance.

-- Other than the paper your poem is written on, you may not bring anything else to the stage: no props, no costumes, no musical accompaniment.
+- Other than the paper (or electronic device) your poem is written on, you may not bring anything else to the stage: no props, no costumes, no musical accompaniment.
 You may sing or stomp or clap, but you can’t use anything else to assist you other than the mic.

 If you win, stick around for your $10 prize, and make sure the host has your email address.
 You’ll be contacted later to come back for the Champion of Champions slam!

 Still have questions?
 Get answers from our FAQ.